shaneholloman/airpilot-blackbox/README.md

 # AirPilot Blackbox

-Analyse AirPilot usage - analyze your Claude AI usage logs and calculate costs from `~/.claude` or Docker containers.
+Analyze your Claude AI usage logs and calculate costs from `~/.claude` or Docker containers.

 ## Quick Start